-The Design Standards and Guidelines are based on the following guiding principles:
+The Design Standards and Guidelines establish the following policies:

-Design residential development projects are to comply with all of these Standards and the intent of the Guidelines.
-In the event of a conflict between the existing development standards in the Zoning Code and these Standards and Guidelines, these Standards and Guidelines shall apply.
+Policy 1-1: Design residential development projects to comply with all of the standards and guidelines.
+In the event of a conflict between the existing development standards in the Zoning Code, and these standards and guidelines, the more restrictive requirements shall apply.
+In the event of a conflict between the existing development standards in the Specific Plans and these standards and guidelines, the Planning Director shall determine which standards apply.